 There are 110 built-in stitches, including 8 automatic one-step buttonholes.

-Included in this number are zigzag, straight, elastic, overcasting, decorative and heirloom stitches, and more.
-There are also 55 alphanumeric stitches, taking the total to 165 built-in stitch functions.
+This number includes zigzag, straight, elastic, overcasting, decorative and heirloom stitches, and more.
+There are also 55 alphanumeric stitches, totaling 165 built-in stitch functions.

 What presser feet come with it?
 What can I do with these sewing feet?

 The presser feet are all engraved with letters, which should be facing towards you when placed on the sewing machine.

 - Zigzag Foot – general everyday presser foot that allows you to sew seams and more using a straight or zigzag stitch